Androscoggin Swinging Bridge

 The Androscoggin Swinging Bridge (also known simply as the Swinging Bridge) is a pedestrian suspension bridge spanning the Androscoggin River in Maine between the towns of Topsham in Sagadahoc County and Brunswick in Cumberland County.
-The bridge was built in 1892 as a timesaving approach for employees of the Cabot Manufacturing Company of Brunswick, could have safer and easier passage across the river.
+The bridge was built in 1892 as a timesaving approach for employees of the Cabot Manufacturing Company of Brunswick, providing them safer and easier passage across the river.